vermastutz/US-Power-Outages/README.md

   frameborder="0"
 ></iframe>

+The histogram below represents the empirical distribution of our test statistics with 500 permutations, the vertical red line marks the observed test statistic.

 <iframe
   src="assets/plot4replace2.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-The above histogram represents the empirical distribution of our test statistics with 500 permutations, the vertical red line marks the observed test statistic.

 Our observed TVD is 0.034, since that corresponds to a **p-value of 0.366** i.e greater than the typical significance level of 0.05, we **fail to reject the null hypothesis**.
 This indicates that the missingness in 'CUSTOMERS.AFFECTED' is **not significantly dependent** on 'CLIMATE.CATEGORY', or we can say that the distribution of climate category is the same when customers affected is missing and not missing